Financial support for people with arthritis

 What financial support is available?

-You may also be entitled to financial support if your condition is making it difficult to do everyday tasks such as getting about or caring for yourself, and this is causing you extra living expenses.
+You may be entitled to financial support if your condition is making it difficult to do everyday tasks such as getting about or caring for yourself, and this is causing you extra living expenses.

 These benefits and schemes are available across the UK but may be managed differently within each of the four nations.
+The help you can get may differ, depending on whether you live in Scotland, Wales, Northern Ireland, or England.

 Help with NHS costs